BlenderCN-Org/blender-manual/manual/render/workflows/multiview.rst

 Stereo 3D Camera
 ================

 When using the Stereo 3D scene view setup a stereo pair is created on-the-fly and used for rendering and previsualization.
-For all the purposes the this works as two cameras that share most parameters (focal length, clipping, ...).
+For all the purposes this works as two cameras that share most parameters (focal length, clipping, ...).
 The stereo pair, however, is offsetted, and can have unique rotation and shift between itself.

 .. figure:: /images/Manual_multiview_camera.png
    :width: 805px